epam/edp-install/documentation/kubernetes_install_edp.md

     - [gerrit-operator](https://github.com/epmd-edp/gerrit-operator)
     - [jenkins-operator](https://github.com/epmd-edp/jenkins-operator)

-* Create a config map with additional tools (e.g. Sonar, Gerrit, Nexus, Secrets, any other resources) that are non-mandatory.
+* Create a config map with additional tools (e.g. Sonar, Nexus, Secrets, any other resources) that are non-mandatory.
 * Inspect the list of parameters that can be used in the Helm chart and replaced during the provisioning:

     - edpName - this parameter will be replaced with the edp.name value, which is set in EDP-Install chart;